Partnership for Learning header

 Course Outline

-This short course will provide FET staff with an awareness of the ongoing challenges to assessment design posed by Generative Artificial Intelligence tools.
+The workshop will also provide FET staff with an awareness of the ongoing challenges to assessment design posed by Generative Artificial Intelligence tools.
 The emergence of generative Artificial Intelligence (AI) tools such as ChatGPT and DALL-E pose a challenge to the academic integrity of traditional assessment approaches.
-However, this challenge is also an opportunity to innovate and evolve higher education assessment to be more authentic, creative and inclusive.
-This short course will explore how to design assessment which takes account of these new technologies and the key principles of assessment design: validity, reliability and fairness and remains robust in terms of academic integrity.
+However, this challenge is also an opportunity to innovate and evolve assessment practice to be more authentic, creative and inclusive.
+We will explore how to design assessment which takes account of these new technologies and the key principles of assessment design: validity, reliability and fairness and remains robust in terms of academic integrity.

 Profile of Course Leader